hallambaker/Mathematical-Mesh/Web/Guide/ssh.md

 be extracted encrypted under the nonce which can be discarded after the key is successfully installed.
 [Not currently supported.]

+## Host Configuration

+Host configuration is not currently supported but is an obvious feature to add once support is introduced for SSH certificates.

 ## Configuring authentication entries on hosts and clients

 The `ssh merge client`  command is run on a host to update mesh key entries